ronmichael/aws-snapshot-scheduler/README.md

 Store the access key in AWS_ACCESS_KEY and store the secret key in AWS_SECRET_KEY.
 These are the same variables the the standard AWS command line tools use.

 Otherwise, you can pass the access key and secret key in the command line.
-Pass the access key as -O or --aws-access-key and the secret key as -W or --aws-secret-key.
+Pass the access key as --aws-access-key and the secret key as --aws-secret-key.
 Again, this is the same syntax as the AWS command line tools.

 Setup : Amazon volumes